 The minimum password length is 8 characters when in FIPS-CC mode.
-Using a strong password policy, where operator or network user passwords are at least 8 characters in length and use a mix of alphanumeric (printable) characters from the ASCII character set, the odds of guessing a password are 1 in 96.
+Using a strong password policy, where operator or network user passwords are at least 8 characters in length and use a mix of alphanumeric (printable) characters from the ASCII character set, the odds of guessing a password are 1 in 968.

 For Network Users invoking the IPSec encrypt/decrypt services, the module acts on behalf of the Network User and negotiates a VPN connection with a remote module.
-The strength of authentication for IPSec services is based on the authentication method defined in the specific firewall policy: either manual key (manually entered electronic key), pre-shared key or RSA certificate.
+The strength of authentication for IPSec services is based on the authentication method defined in the specific firewall policy: the IPSec authentication key (manually entered electronic key), IKE pre-shared key or IKE RSA key (RSA certificate).
+The minimum strength of authentication for each IPSec athentication method is: